strato-net/strato-platform/blockapps-bloc/docs/API.markdown

 # Addresses

 ## GET /addresses
-This end-point currently redirects to explorer.
-It should return a list of all addresses from the app/users folder.
+This end-point returns a list of all addresses from the app/users folder.

 This call is non blocking.